TakuikaNinja/smb1-bugfix/README.md

 where's the CHR file?
 ========================================
 It has been purged from this repo to minimize copyright issues.
-An IPS patch file will be provided in its place.
+An IPS patch file is provided in its place to apply the graphical changes.
 Finding the CHR file and patching it is up to the user.

 special thanks